-Table 6 – Project No. 2 Activities: project underestimation, new range

-Figure 10 and Figure 11 compare the results of the original project to those of the underestimated project.
-The two figures clearly show that the model has readjusted the selected control points and the potential information gain as a result of the realizations, which show that the project manager initially underestimated the activities’ durations.
-The box plot graphs and the pie charts have drastically changed from those of the original project.
+Figure 10. and Figure 11. compare the results of the original project to those of the underestimated project.
+The two figures clearly show that the model has readjusted the selected monitoring points and the potential information gain as a result of the realizations, which show that the project manager initially underestimated the activities’ durations.
+The box plot graphs and the pie charts are drastically changed from those of the original project.
 Based on the original project estimations, the monitoring points should have been located at t=5, 6, or 7.
 However, when using the underestimated project times, the selected points change, and while 5, 6, and 7 are still found to be relevant in some of the scenarios, new time points such as t=1, 2, 8, and 10 are now added as potential inspection points.